wiredopposite/OGX-Wireless-Lite/README.md

 You can use either the official ESP32-S3 DevKit C, DevKit M, or the USB C clone that's widely available.

 ## Web app
-Currently you can store up to 8 mapping profiles on your device.
 Use this web app to change button mappings, deadzone values, and joystick inversion: https://wiredopposite.github.io/OGX-Wireless-WebApp/

+You can store up to 8 different profiles.